Vaporesso PodStick Review: Two Pods and Three Power Levels

 Vaporesso PodStick: The Look and Feel

-The gloss of every color is outstanding, and the device keeps its glow long after heavy-use.
-The device uses lightweight build material, so it is very easy to take with you or put it in your pocket.
+The gloss of every color is outstanding, and the device keeps its glow long after heavy use.
+The device uses lightweight build material, so it is very easy to take with you or put in your pocket.

-There is a unique thermoplastic polyester mixed into the aluminum alloy frame that gives the unit a durable feel.
+A unique thermoplastic polyester is mixed into the aluminum alloy frame that gives the unit a durable feel.
 The plastic, called PCTG, has a stronger feel to it than traditional plastic and holds up well to falls and other hard hits.
 The pods are the other part of the unit, and they are also mostly plastic with a slightly transparent look.

 Vaporesso PodStick: Battery Life and Performance